netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-vpx-ha-inc-on-azure.md

 1. Create an AKS cluster
 1. Enable VNet peering
 1. Configure Network Security Group
-1. Deploy the Citrix ingress controller
+1. Deploy the Netscaler ingress controller
 1. Create a microservice application and expose it using an Ingress

 Perform the following steps to deploy Netscaler VPX in a high availability INC mode in Azure: